The 1-Day Divorce Program

 Family Arbitration – If no agreement is reached, a Family Law Act qualified arbitrator can be delegated to make a legally binding decision (at an additional cost).
 Both parties must agree to delegation of the dispute to arbitration.

-The best way to get started is to schedule either a free individual or joint initial intake session with us to discuss whether a 1-Day Divorce Session is suitable for your particular situation.
+The best way to get started is to schedule either a free individual or joint initial information session with us to discuss whether a 1-Day Divorce Session is suitable for your particular situation.

 You will meet with our family mediator who can explain the process in more depth, conduct a risk and suitability assessment, and answer any other questions you might have.